himaxwell/himaxwell.github.io/_posts/2023-02-01-concerns-in-ruby-part-1.md

 excerpt: Pitfalls and best practices for using concerns in Ruby.
 ---

-Recently, I had the privilege of giving a talk on "Concerns (aka. modules) in Ruby" to the Maxwell development team and afterwards was asked if I could condense my talk into a blog post.
+In October of 2022, I had the privilege of giving a talk on "Concerns (aka. modules) in Ruby" to the Maxwell development team and afterwards was asked if I could condense my talk into a blog post.

-Well, I unfortunately failed at the "condense" part as we'll need several posts to cover everything, but I am excited to present the talk to you in written format and hope you find it entertaining if not educational.
+Well, I unfortunately failed at the "condense" part as we'll need several posts to cover everything, but I am excited to present the talk to you in written format and hope that you find it entertaining if not educational.

 ***